Davsan88/guidesAndNotes/aws_practitioner.md

 ### Regions vs AZ Visualized

 Regions consist of multiple AZs, and visualizing this setup helps understand how AWS ensures high availability by distributing resources across multiple AZs within a region.

+### Fault Tolerance

+Fault tolerance refers to the ability of a system to continue operating without interruption when one or more of its components fail, which AWS achieves through its AZs and regions.